n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 Two consonants in Oriya are allowed to occur in post-base
 position: "Ya" and "Yya".

-Many Oriya consonants are allowed to take on below-base forms in consonant conjuncts.
+Oriya consonants take on a variety of different forms in consonant conjuncts.
+In some cases, the base consonant takes a below-base or mark-like form.

 <!---
 KA (0B15), JA (0B1C), NA (0B28), BA (0B2C), WA (0B35), LA (0B32), and